AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/using-vertical-tabs/icons.md

 The add-icon-to-vertical-tab mixin is designed to add a custom icon next to the text on a vertical tab.
 It allows you to easily include an image as an icon on tabs, positioning it beside the text and styling it to ensure consistency and alignment.

-Breakdown of the Mixin
-Here's what each part of the mixin does:
+Breakdown of the Mixin, here's what each part of the mixin does:

 Parameters: